 Cables aren’t sexy technology, but if there’s one cable that gets tech enthusiasts’ attention, it’s HDMI.
-While many TV owners may know the technology simply as that weird flat plug that makes the TV plug-and-playable, HDMI is always on the move.
+While many TV owners may know the tech simply as that weird flat plug that makes the TV plug-and-playable, HDMI is always on the move.
 The all-in-one digital connection has created a cornucopia of ways to make hardware ready for the expanding A/V world around us, allowing for innovations like 4K UHD technology and 8K resolution, which is the next big thing in TVs, even if it won’t be anything resembling the norm for some time.
 While HDMI is preparing for another leap forward, for the time being, we’re using a half-step forward in the form of HDMI 2.0b.

 The best news: As with previous jumps, and unlike the upcoming HDMI 2.1, HDMI 2.0b does not require different cables than what you’re already using.

 HDMI 2.0b builds on HDMI 2.0a, which tacked a few features on to the previous HDMI 2.0, including a display technology called High Dynamic Range, which we’ll refer to as HDR from here on out.
 Designed to vastly improve the contrast between light and dark images for a more realistic picture, HDR has quickly become a must-have in a new TV purchase.
 In this article, we’ll explain all the wonderful things you can do with your home theater thanks to HDMI 2.0b.

 A quick note before we begin: HDMI 2.0b is an extremely minor update on HDMI 2.0a.
 The two are essentially the same, except that HDMI 2.0b adds support for Hybrid Log Gamma (HLG), a newer HDR technology mainly intended for broadcast applications.
 Any new gear being released likely ships with HDMI 2.0b, but if you’re wondering about a piece of gear you have that uses HDMI 2.0a, the information here still applies.